An edited excerpt from part two (the 1960s), with additional photographs.

 The train we boarded did not speed back through my beloved Wimbledon.
 Instead it set a firm line towards the west, past the semis of Ealing and the terraces of Reading, deep into the Berkshire countryside, showing the first tints of autumn.
 After an hour or so we came to our destination: a long and empty platform, more of a halt than a station, in the middle of very little.
 The clue lay in the sign: MIDGHAM: FOR DOUAI SCHOOL.

-As in my previous journeys a coach was waiting, and we were driven up a steep and bending road, past a pub, a newsagent, a manor house, a church and its graveyard, a thatched cottage.
+As with the journeys to my previous school, a coach was waiting, and we were driven up a steep and bending road, past a pub, a newsagent, a manor house, a church and its graveyard, a thatched cottage.
 As we reached the top of the hill, a squat, square, crenellated red-brick tower loomed in front of us, like a liner coming out of the fog.
 I had arrived at Douai School, which would be the centre of my life for the next five years.

 The tower was the official front door, but our entrance was round the back, through some wrought iron gates and past the lavatory block.
 We called this important part of our life ‘the jakes’, a throwback to the slang of the Reformation.
 It was a cold and draughty place of dripping taps and leaking cisterns, with badly drafted pictures of scrotums appearing, usually briefly, on the cubicle walls.
 I clearly underestimated it; some three decades later it became a listed building and was converted into up-market and expensive flats.